Rose Marie Nijkamp

 Rose Marie Nijkamp (born 3 February 2006) is a Dutch tennis player.
-She has a career high ITF junior combined ranking of No. 31, achieved on 10 June 2024.
+She has a career-high ITF junior combined ranking of No. 31, achieved on 10 June 2024.

 Nijkamp won the girls' doubles title at the 2022 Wimbledon Championships title with her Kenyan partner, Angella Okutoyi.

+Career

+Professional

+Nijkamp has a career-high doubles ranking of No. 555, achieved on 15 June 2026.
+She has won five doubles titles and two titles in singles on the ITF World Tour.